blinklabs-io/docs/src/content/docs/guides/nview/003-using-config-file.md

 ```

-### Congratulations you are ready to start monitoring your node using nview with your own config file!
+### Congratulations you are ready to start monitoring your node using nview with your own configuration file!